At Wilmington Treatment Center, we offer answers to frequently asked questions to help guide you or your loved one through this important time.

-- Playing cards, dice, other gambling paraphernalia
+- Playing cards, dice, or other gambling paraphernalia

 - Expensive jewelry or clothing

-- Drug Paraphernalia
+- Drug paraphernalia

 The following is a list of medications that are not allowed to be taken while a patient at Wilmington Treatment Center.
 Please ask your admissions advisor if your current medications are approved.

-Stimulants – Adderall, Concerta, Ritalin and their generics
+- Stimulants – Adderall, Concerta, Ritalin, and their generics

-Opiate pain medications – Vicodin, Percocet, Oxycontin, Roxicodone etc. and their generic or brand name equivalents
+- Opiate pain medications – Vicodin, Percocet, Oxycontin, Roxicodone etc. and their generic or brand-name equivalents

-Benzodiazepines – Valium, Xanax, Klonopin, or other sedative hypnotics and their generic equivalents
+- Benzodiazepines – Valium, Xanax, Klonopin, or other sedative hypnotics and their generic equivalents

-Ultram and its generic
+- Ultram – tramadol and generic equivalents

-Muscle relaxers – Soma, Flexeril or other muscle relaxers and their generics
+- Muscle relaxers – Soma, Flexeril, or other muscle relaxers and their generics

-Sleeping pills – Lunesta, Sonata, Ambien or other sleeping pills and their generics
+- Sleeping pills – Lunesta, Sonata, Ambien, or other sleeping pills and their generics

-Herbal remedies for sleep, energy etc.
+- Herbal remedies – supplements for sleep, energy, etc.

 If the above medications are brought to the facility you will be instructed to either send them back with the person(s) who transported you to the facility and/or we will discuss the process of them being sent to the pharmacy for destruction.